simulatedScience/Twisty_Puzzle_Program/README.md

 ## What can it do?
 This version focusses on the 3d animation using `vpython`

 It also implements a console interface to control the animation.
-Overall it can do the following things (commands for these features are in brackets):
+A list of all CLI commands can be accessed by running `run_program.py` and typing `help` (then pressing enter).

-See `doc/user guide.md` for usage instructions.
+See `doc/user guide.md` for more detailed usage instructions.

 ## planned Features
 - DONE: Much better AI that can find and utilize useful algorithms for any puzzle and solve more complex puzzles.